Poland's LOT in talks to convert Boeing Dreamliners for freight

 The move fills a gap left by the grounding of many of the world's passenger planes, whch usually carry about half of the world's air freight, with the rest in purpose-built freighters.

-The airline transported some 54,000 people aboard these flights between March 15 and April 5, compared with abount 10 million passengers flown by LOT in 2019.
+The airline transported some 54,000 people aboard these flights between Mar 15 and Apr 5, compared with about 10 million passengers flown by LOT in 2019.

 LOT is working on a rescue plan and is likely to need state aid, given that air traffic has been suspended, Minister of State Assets Jacek Sasin said this month.